oresat/oresat-linux/docs/images/macos_host.rst

   - **or** download and install from https://nmap.org/download.html/#macosx

-- Run nmap to figure out the card's IP address. **Replace** ``192.168.2.1/24`` in the follow command to be addres **with** the IPv4 address space found by ifconfig.
+- Run nmap to figure out the card's IP address. **Replace** ``192.168.2.1/24`` in the follow command to be address **with** the IPv4 address space found by ifconfig.

   .. code-block:: text